Charles Walters: Actor

-Shortly after graduating high school in 1931 Walters joined a touring Fanchon & Marco revue as a chorus boy and specialty dancer.
-After keeping a correspondence with producer, dancer and choreographer Leonard Sillman, Sillman agreed to cast Walters in the revue Low and Behold (1933) which also featured Tyrone Power, Eve Arden and Kay Thompson.
-The show never reached Broadway, but producer Charles Dillingham hired Sillman as a producer and Walters as a performer for a new Broadway revue, New Faces of 1934 spotlighting up-and-coming talent.
+Shortly after graduating high school in 1931, Walters joined a touring Fanchon & Marco revue as a chorus boy and specialty dancer.
+After keeping a correspondence with producer, dancer and choreographer Leonard Sillman, Walters got Sillman to cast him in the revue Low and Behold (1933), which also featured Tyrone Power, Eve Arden, and Kay Thompson.
+The show never reached Broadway, but producer Charles Dillingham hired Sillman as a producer and Walters as a performer for a new Broadway revue, New Faces of 1934, spotlighting up-and-coming talent.
 Walters had a few dance numbers with Imogene Coca which drew good notices for both.
-Sillman hired Walters and Coca for another show, ‘’Fools Rush In’’ which flopped.
-Walters and Sillman parted ways following the fiasco but both remained good friends until Walters’s death.
+Sillman hired Walters and Coca for another show, Fools Rush In, which flopped.
+Walters and Sillman parted ways following the fiasco but both remained good friends until Walters's death.

-On Broadway, Walters danced in Parade (1935) with frequent partner Dorothy Fox, and the Cole Porter-Moss Hart Jubilee (1935) where he introduced "Begin the Beguine" and "Just One of Those Things".
+On Broadway, Walters danced in Parade (1935) with frequent partner Dorothy Fox, and the Cole Porter–Moss Hart Jubilee (1935) where he introduced "Begin the Beguine" and "Just One of Those Things".
 Walters also appeared in the revue The Show is On (1937), directed by Vincente Minnelli, then was in Between the Devil (1937–38) and I Married an Angel (1938).